Psychology for intelligent people

 There is a sine equa non condition to benefit from Psychology:

 This condition implies that the first step would be to formulate the problem and to find out if there is room for treatment, in the mathematical sense of the expression.
-For the key to solve any problem is to be found in undoing its enigma and deconstruct whatever elements were beyond one's control, thus causing troubles in body (individual or collective) and the mind, blocking one's own resources or hindering one's creativity, etc.
+For the key to solve any problem is to be found in undoing its enigma and deconstruct whatever elements were beyond one's control, thus causing troubles in body and the mind, blocking one's own resources or hindering one's creativity, etc.

-Having outline these factors, you may start to realize why true psychological discipline encounters irrational resistance.
-The human species is not keen to examine one's heart, let alone the dark side of it.
+Having outline these factors, you may realize why true psychological discipline encounters irrational resistance.
+Humans are not keen to examining one's heart, let alone the dark side of it.
 For it does not flatter the ego to find an unconscious at work behind the scenes and to have to take responsibility in order to govern henceforth its forces creatively.
-However, such is the road to personal fulfillment, as an individual as well as a collective (which is obviously made up of individuals).
-To take the path to understanding if the proper way forward if one desires to get really rid of any illness or sicken situation.

-That is why the great teachers of humanity (Socrates, Siddharta, Moses, Jesus, Muhammad, etc) had invited their disciples to understand truly, by carefully examining their hearts, this through the words escaping by the mouth and thus revealing the unknown, dark side of one's heart.
+That is why the great teachers of humanity (Socrates, Siddharta, Jesus, Muhammad, etc) had invited their disciples to carefully examining their hearts, this through the words escaping by the mouth and thus revealing the unknown, dark side of one's heart.
 Jesus of Nazareth, for instance (Mt.
-XV 16-20), followed therein the Socratic method of getting rid of problems by discovering the real reason of being for each thing that happens, even without our conscious will.
-A method always valid when dealing with human beings, which Aristotle encapsulated in this memorable definition: "An education which is not examination of one's heart is not at all a true one".
-These great teachers of humanity, after careful examination of human matters, all concluded -however different their backgrounds and perspectives, that our heart is the soul of everything human, from hell to heaven.
+XV 16-20), followed therein the Socratic method of getting rid of problems by discovering the real reason of any suffering, even without our conscious will.

-Briefly (right in opposition to fashionable sycophantic credo or psycho-idiotlogies of brain-programming-behaviors), true Psychology will ever signify: intellection of the soul.
-In order words: it is the Socratic, maieutic discipline wherein the cure or the solution is (beyond past frustrations) to understand as gymnastics of the soul's faculties - above all the faculty of intelligence - in order to create one's own well being.
+In order words: it is the Socratic, maieutic discipline wherein the cure or the resolution of symptoms is (beyond past frustrations) to understand as gymnastics of the soul's faculties - above all the faculty of intelligence - in order to create one's own well being.